Wosiu6/gh-pages-wasm-auto-deployment/README.md

 - Replace NAME.sln with your Blazor WASM solution file name
 - Commit changes

-- Depending on your .NET version you might have to change that as well
+- Depending on your .NET version, you might have to change that as well

 ## WASM .NET6
-If you are using .NET6 WASM, use the main_net6.yml version instead, as it will install wasm-tools-net6 which are required to run wasm build.
+If you are using .NET6 WASM, use the main_net6.yml version instead, as it will install wasm-tools-net6, which are required to run wasm build.